Shashank-Ojha/RRT-Trajectory-Planner/README.md

 Given a starting position (xs, ys), a target position (xt, yt), and a list of the convex hull points for each obstacle, find a feasible trajectory for an omnidirectional circular robot with radius r to follow to get to the target position avoiding obstacle collisions.

+Note, we've set the radius of the robot to 1.

 RUNNING THE CODE: